7/18/2024

 Analyst, Kepler

 Good morning.
-So I was just thinking, it seems like the basic problem is that you have too much leverage. and the natural solution to that would be a new issue.
+So I was just thinking, it seems like the basic problem is that you have too much leverage and the natural solution to that would be a new issue.
 How are the discussions with the bondholders going?
-Are they discussing why you don't do a new issue?
-And secondly, why are they willing to, I mean, I understand that they want or need to prolong their lending, but why are they willing to sacrifice the 10% without any contribution from shareholders in terms of a new issue?
+Why are they, I mean, how are they discussing why you don't do a new issue?
+And secondly, why are they willing to, I mean, I understand that they want or need to prolong their lending, but why are they willing to sacrifice the 10% without any, I mean, any contribution from shareholders in terms of a new issue?

 speaker